Asgar25/Recipe-Book/README.md

 ----

 ## What is it?
 A responsive Single Page Application (SPA), written in [Angular2](https://angular.io/), to store personal recipes.
 The Recipe Book website allows recipes to be added, edited, or deleted; individual ingredients are also managed.
 Images of the recipe can be specified as a URL, no uploading at the moment.
 Recipe ingredients can be added to a separate Shopping List page.
 Items can be added, edited, or deleted on the Shopping List page.

-All of this data can be stored in a database and retrieved later.
+All of this data is stored in a [Firebase](https://firebase.google.com/) database.
+Authentication to the database is controlled using Google as an OAuth 2.0 provider.
+Once user's login, they can get and set data in the database.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.32.3.
 The HTML/CSS templates utilize [Bootstrap](http://getbootstrap.com/) version 3.3.7 for styling.